maxvalle/OverlayScrollbars/README.md

 This class emulate it with a Canvas subclass.
 Simply drag OverlayScrollbars over a listbox to automatically have better looking scrollbars.

-Note: it actually doesn't handle the OS X preference the have the scrollbars always visible.